clsmith70/Ansible-AD/README.md

 ---

-View information about custom [`Credential`](CREDENTIALS.md) types that are used in the tasks in this Ansible role.
+View information about custom [`Credential`](CREDENTIALS.md) types that are used in the tasks in this Ansible role.&nbsp; An Active Directory credential is needed to perform operations in AD.&nbsp; For plays that send email, a Sendgrid API key is required to send HTML reports.

 ## Roles